 Mrs. Manan was honored in 2007 Who’s Who in Asian American Communities Award held by Sachi Koto Communications, Inc. She is the Co-Chair of the Manan Foundation, formed in 2005.
-Manan Foundation is involved in many social activities for the purpose of uniting the differences of culture in Indonesia.
+Manan Foundation is involved in many social activities for the purpose to unite the differences of culture in Indonesia.
 Free college and children academy was set up to provide leadership mentoring and the foundation provides scholarships for children and orphans in remote areas in Indonesia.

-Mrs. Manan was awarded as Best CEO 2017 in Developing Global Market by SWA, a leading business magazine in Indonesia.
-On top of her strong commitment as an entrepreneur who gives a positive, meaningful contribution to her employees and community, Mrs. Manan is a dedicated wife to Robert Manan and a loving mother to two children, Jessica and Ryan.
+Mrs Manan was awarded as Best CEO 2017 in Developing Global Market by SWA, a leading business magazine in Indonesia.
+On top of her strong commitment as an entrepreneur who gives a positive, meaningful contribution to her employees and community, Mrs Manan is a dedicated wife to Robert Manan and a loving mother to two children, Jessica and Ryan.

-She assists IDBC as their Vice-President as well as being current regional director for the Australia chapter, always been a passionate Australian industry advocate for many years and she is a big believer in strengthening relations with our ASEAN partners; was appointed by the Australian Foreign Minister Department of Foreign Affairs & Trade) as board member of Australia-Indonesia Institute which works to make recommendations to strengthening bilateral relationship between Indonesia Australia; Astrid always prided herself on giving something back to the community, served on numerous boards, charitable organizations, business councils.
+She assists IDBC as their Vice-President as well as being a current regional director for the Australia chapter, always been a passionate Australian industry advocate for many years and she is a big believer in strengthening relations with our ASEAN partners; was appointed by the Australian Foreign Minister Department of Foreign Affairs & Trade) as a board member of the Australia-Indonesia Institute which works to make recommendations to strengthen the bilateral relationship between Indonesia Australia; Astrid always prided herself on giving something back to the community, served on numerous boards, charitable organizations, business councils.
 Astrid has a strong finance background, holding an MBA degree with a major in public relations, economics, marketing, and finance.

 Jakarta Liason Officer